migliusss/migliusss/README.md

 ## About Me

 <p> 🎯 My goal is to become a Full-Stack Developer.</p>
-<p> 🦋 Learning DevOps Roadmap for Beginners. </p>
+<p> 🪴 Currently Working On: Happy-Plant Application. </p>
-<p> 🐥 Writing Bachelor Thesis about Deployment and Knowledge Graphs DB. </p>
+<p> 🐥 Writing Bachelor Thesis about Deployment with Kubernetes Operators. </p>
-<p> 🪴 Currently Working On: Happy-Plant Application to pactice what I learn </p>

 ###